ReUSE at Cornell

 The Cornell Assets Transfer System (CATS) run by the Division of Financial Affairs - Cost and Capital Assets Department.
 This system is intended for items with a value exceeding $5,000, and is designed to connect those with available campus assets with those who can put the assets to further use.

 Cornell's Used Furniture Inventory program utilizes the Sedgwick AIM program to collect, store, and redistribute modular (and other) office furniture for use by University Departments.
 All items are available at no charge; the only associated fee is for delivery.
+Information on available furniture through this program is found via Cornell's eShop (log into eShop, navigate to Sedgwick punch-out page, click box for "AIM(Asset Inventory Management)").

 Dump & Run is Cornell’s annual campus-wide waste-reduction and recycling program to reduce move-out waste.
 Student and staff volunteers collect items students might otherwise throw away when leaving campus in May, sort and organize the collected items over the summer, and resell them at a large community sale when students return in August.